avrebarra/avrebarra.github.io/_posts/2024-04-14-umdoistres-money-out-of-thin-air.md

 ---
 layout: post
 title: "UmDoisTrês: Money Out Of Thin Air"
-highlighted: false
+highlighted: true
 description:
 summary:
 series: UmDoisTrês
 tags:
 ---

 Yep, here we go.
-Welcome, to the first entry of the 'UmDoisTrês' aka my writer block fallback series 🫠.
+Welcome, to the first entry of the ['UmDoisTrês'](/umdoistres-introductory/) aka my writer block fallback series 🫠.

 # `1 Question`
 ## What If We Make An Online Gambling App?
 That Is Free but Pays Out Money?